 Should You Mow Before Applying Pre-Emergent?

-Pre-emergent needs to make contact with soil so it can be absorbed once you water it in.
+Pre-emergent needs to make contact with the soil so it can be absorbed once you water it in.
 Mowing your lawn to 1.5–2 inches in height before applying pre-emergent allows more of the herbicide to reach the soil and yields better results stopping broadleaf weeds and grassy weeds.

 - Mow grass lower than normal (1.5–2 inches) prior to spreading pre-emergent.

 - Check your lawn’s thatch layer.
-If it’s thicker than 0.5 inches, dethatch to allow pre-emergent to reach soil.
+If it’s thicker than 0.5 inches, dethatch to allow pre-emergent to reach the soil.

 - The more easily pre-emergent reaches the soil, the more effective it will be.